Saivanitha14/FRTproject/README.md

 # FRTproject
 # PROJECT NAME : ✨MEDICAL CARE 🧑🏻‍⚕️
-This is a web based application developed for health related based website.
+* This is a web based application developed for health related based website.

-* This web based health application has been developed for the accomplishment of future ready talent internship program launched by Microsoft, Future Skills Prime and Github.
+## This web based health application has been developed for the accomplishment of future ready talent internship program launched by Microsoft, Future Skills Prime and Github.

 * Project Link : https://ambitious-meadow-083cd1200.3.azurestaticapps.net
 * Project demo video link :

 # Azure technologies used for Project
-Static web apps
+* Static web apps
-Health bot
+* Health bot

 ## Features and Functionalities 😀
-Interactive and Responsive UI
+* Interactive and Responsive UI
-Modern and Elegant Design
+* Modern and Elegant Design
-Used Font awesome icons and Glyph icons
+* Used Font awesome icons and Glyph icons
-Responsive banner text slider Used
+* Responsive banner text slider Used
-Clean and Clear Structure
+* Clean and Clear Structure
-Effective transition and Hover effects
+* Effective transition and Hover effects
-Google Fonts used
+* Google Fonts used
-Medical Appointment booking system
+* Medical Appointment booking system
-Used Smooth Scrolling
+* Used Smooth Scrolling
-Implemented Health bot service
+* Health bot service

 * Compatible Browsers: – Google Chrome, Firefox, Safari, IE 10, Opera etc.